bradfitz/exp-httpclient/README.md

 [`Client`](https://golang.org/pkg/net/http/#Client) and
 [`Transport`](https://golang.org/pkg/net/http/#Transport).

+Initially, though, it collects problems with the current API.
+The actual solution has not yet been designed.

 # FAQ

 ## What's wrong with Go's HTTP client?

 See the [list of problems](problems.md).

+Or see the [overview presentation](https://docs.google.com/presentation/d/e/2PACX-1vTTFQjMSxai7TvhBJgkJf4K3RrT3tJrP7KUQ3rZB8e4UL7grCnxQh7o4yYYvyYugnkcfVwvTrwA23B0/pub?start=false&loop=false&delayms=3000) for the problems in a different format.

 ## What about the Server?